sakai-sktech/chat6-saver/Chat6_Saver_Guide.md

-To rename the file Chat6_Saver_Guide.md to Chat6_Saver_Guide_JP.md, translate its contents to English, and save it, you should:

-1. Rename the file in your repo from Chat6_Saver_Guide.md to Chat6_Saver_Guide_JP.md.
-2. Translate the contents to English.
-3. Commit and push the changes.

-Below is the English translation.
-After reviewing it, you can replace the contents of Chat6_Saver_Guide_JP.md with this translation.

----

 # Chat6 Saver ― Chrome / Edge Extension Guide
 *“The complete record and best practices for automating ‘manual copy-paste’ into a single click”*